-5 Complete the sentences with appropriate words.
+- 5 Complete the sentences with appropriate words. - 1 People tend to believe anything the pundits in a TV studio say without question.
+I don't think that all of the people who give their opinion on TV are real experts. - 2 The first contestant in the show was very nervous and couldn't answer any of the questions. - 3 Being a newsreader can be guite boring at times you just sit at a desk and read out the information on the screen in front of you. - 4 The judges in talent shows are often successful artists, so the audience usually listens to their opinions. - 5 Paul's always been interested in the weather and climate, so no wonder he wants to be a forecaster. - 6 Her debut as a voice-over artist came in 2008, when she read out the role of a robot in WALL-E. - 7 It's hilarious when sports commentators get overexcited while describing what's going on in a match. - 8 To be a good host in a talk show, you need to win the trust of your guests and make them feel comfortable.

-- 1 People tend to believe anything the in a TV studio say without question.
-I don't think that all of the people who give their opinion on TV are real experts. - 2 The first in the show was very nervous and couldn't answer any of the questions. - 3 Being a can be quite boring at times you just sit at a desk and read out the information on the screen in front of you. - 4 The in talent shows are usually successful artists, so the audience usually listens to their opinions. - 5 Paul's always been interested in the weather and climate, so no wonder he wants to be a . - 6 Her debut as a - came in 2008, when she read out the role of a robot in WALL-E. - 7 It's hilarious when sports get overexcited when they are describing what's going on in a match. - 8 To be a good in a talk show, you need to win the trust of your guests and make them feel comfortable. - 6> Write a few sentences about your favourite TV show.
+6> Write a few sentences about your favourite TV show.
 Use at least 6 words from the lesson.